 Our programs can be self-funded by the buyer, established without the participation of a bank for funding, or composed of a mixed program where financing is shared by the buyer, capital markets, and financial institutions.

-With the OpenSCi product suite, the implementation and ongoing management of a supplier finance program is made easier and faster than with any other solution in the market.
+With PrimeRevenue product solutions, the implementation and ongoing management of a supplier finance program is made easier and faster than with any other solution in the market.
 Contact us now to learn how we are helping large multinational and midmarket organizations unlock cash trapped in the supply chain.

 How does supply chain finance work?

 - The supplier sends their invoices to the buyer using the current policy and methodology.